Environmentalist collecting samples, wearing hazmat suit

 About the Department

-Our goal is to prepare students for careers in high demand areas of public health research and practice characterizing and reducing risks from hazards in the environment.
+Our goal is to prepare students for careers in high-demand areas of environmental health research and practice.

 Melissa Gonzales, MS, PhD